Our Team

 Danielle Chambers

-Hello, my name is Danielle Chambers, and I have been blessed to work at Foundations for the past six years.
+Hello, my name is Danielle Chambers, and I have been blessed to work at Foundations for the past seven years.
 I received my Bachelor’s in Liberal Studies with a concentration in Psychology at Azusa Pacific University.
 I am also certified in TCU’s Trust-Based Relational Intervention Program.

 One of the greatest joys of working with Foundations students is watching their self-esteem grow as they persevere and have success in areas where they previously struggled.
 It is so beautiful to see the students have more confidence and believe in themselves.
 I am also blessed to remind them of how loved, smart, and wonderfully created they are.